llwg/trip1/japan.md

 when i needed internet, there was occasionally internet in places like:

-1. train stations . were usually most "reliable" (which still wasnt very reliable)
+1. train stations . usually had the most "reliable" public internet (which still wasnt very reliable).
 2. in some urban areas, e.g. shinjuku , there is just random public wifi out around. usually very spotty and randomly cant connect.
 3. convenience stores sometimes have some form of wifi at them. often do not though , in my experience. also questionable reliability.
 4. random stores, department stores occasionally have free wifi. these are usually fairly reliable. sometimes.